Your ITIL Foundation Certification Questions Answered

 Do I get a paper certificate?

-Paper certificates are available, but some examination institutes charge an extra fee for them.
-If you want a paper certificate in addition to an electronic certificate, check with the organisation that is supplying your exam.
+Paper certificates are available, but you may be charged an extra fee for them.
+If you want a paper certificate in addition to an electronic certificate, check with the organization that is supplying your exam.

 What exam code do I need?

 I often see people in forums asking questions about the exam code they need (for example, “do I need the EX0-001/EX0-101/PC001 exam?”).
-Exam codes are what each examination institute uses to manage their orders, so if you’re not sure, the best option is to contact the examination institute directly.
-The exam you need is the ITIL Foundation in IT service management, but if you need to check a code it’s best to do it direct rather than via a discussion forum.
+If you’re not sure, the best option is to contact Peoplecert directly.

 What happens if I fail the exam?